As consumers, we think we know why we buy.

 When consumers are given more choices, they often feel overwhelmed and leave without making a purchase, or procrastinate in fear of making a bad decision.

-Typical example in marketing: SiteGround
+A typical example in marketing: SiteGround

-Like many other software-as-a-service providers, SiteGround offers customers 3 options to choose from when they first set up their hosting service.
+Like many other software-as-a-service providers, SiteGround offers customers 3 options to choose from when they first set up their WorkPress hosting service.
 But once a customer is set up, they are introduced to add-on purchases and additional services including managed transfers, SSL certificates, and more.

 This strategy reduces decision fatigue and increases sales.

-Behavioural economics principle #9: Anchoring
+Behavioural Economics Principle #9: Anchoring

 Once you know about the anchoring principle, you’ll start seeing it everywhere.

-Typical example in marketing: Crazy Egg
+Typical example in marketing: De Beers

 Summary: Importance of behavioural economics in marketing

 Understanding how behavioural economics principles are used in marketing is super important if you are looking for shortcuts to business success.
+By incorporating these insights, marketers can craft more effective and ethical campaigns.
+Highlighting limited-time offers (scarcity), showcasing social proof (reviews), and employing smart framing techniques can all nudge consumers towards informed decisions.